phaitonican/orangepi5b-flake/README.md

+## Precompiled u-boot

+This provided a precompiled u-boot from master branch aprox. v2025.01 release.

 ## Flashing device (eMMC)

 To flash the device you will need rkdeveloptool: https://github.com/rockchip-linux/rkdeveloptool

-With power off and the USB-C on the CM3588 NAS connected to your Mac/PC, hold the [mask button](https://www.friendlyelec.com/image/catalog/description/CM3588_en_05.jpg) and connect power to the device.
+With power off and the USB-C on the OrangePi 5b connected to your Linux/Mac/PC, hold the [mask button](https://www.friendlyelec.com/image/catalog/description/CM3588_en_05.jpg) and connect power to the device.

 Verify that the device appears in maskrom mode: